codegik/pocs/architecture/jack-chat-game/architecture.md

 - what breaks the consumer  [DONE]
 - it tests more clear about scenarios  [DONE]
 - change format of tables  [DONE]
+- add more columns in tables like Rickson [DONE]
+- match is reserved word in sql, change to game [DONE]
+- write pagination in queries [DONE]
+- archive and partitioning below each table
 - messages should not be in relational db
-- add more columns in tables like Rickson